 How to Calculate Tax on EPF Withdrawal?

-To calculate tax, you need to:
+To calculate tax on your EPF withdrawal, you need to:

 Step 1.
 Determine your total EPF amount.